 Light drapes that hang across the windows adds privacy, as well as reducing any bright sunlight.
 Depending on your colour scheme you want quite a light pale colour so they don’t block all the sun out!
 White drapes will bring the whole inside together, making it feel complete too.

-There are a range of treatments that you can use, depending on the look you want to achieve, as well as your budget.
+There are a range of treatments that you can use to piant your summer house, depending on the look you want to achieve, as well as your budget.

 We have come up with a shortlist of the questions we think every customer should ask themselves before ordering a log cabin or summer house.

 Heather and Luke's terrific Terminator log cabin makes a stunning feature in the modern garden of their beautifully renovated house on the coast.